The pricing for ABS is based on:

 - Model volume: The volume of your model is used to calculate the material cost (mm³)

 - Orientation: The way your model is positioned on the print platform will impact support generation and therefore the price

 Additionally, a startup cost is applied to the price of your model.
 This is a fixed cost independent of the parameters of your model.
 If you order two or more copies of a model, the price automatically decreases because the preparation of multiple copies can be carried out more efficiently.

-Fused Deposition Modeling is used to build your design with this material.
-The principle is simple.
-You can compare it with a hot glue gun into which you put sticks of glue.
-The glue is heated up until it melts and is then pushed through a fine nozzle in the front of the glue gun.
+Fused Deposition Modeling (FDM) is a filament-based 3D printing technology where a temperature-controlled head extrudes a thermoplastic material layer by layer onto a build platform.
+The principle is simple and can be compared to that of a glue gun, where the stick of glue is heated up until it melts and is then pushed through a fine nozzle at the front of the glue gun.

-In an FDM printer, a long plastic wire is used in place of glue.
-It is fed from a spool to the nozzle where the material is liquefied and ‘drawn’ on the platform where it immediately hardens again.
+In an FDM printer, a long plastic wire (filament) is used instead of glue.
+The wire is fed from a spool to the nozzle where it’s liquefied and ‘drawn’ on the platform to immediately harden again.
 The nozzle moves to drop the material at the correct location, drawing your model line by line.
-When a layer is drawn, the platform lowers by one layer thickness so the printer can start with the next layer.
+When a layer is drawn, the platform lowers by one layer thickness (0.18 - 0.25 mm) so the printer can continue with the next layer.

-When your model contains overhanging sections, the printer needs to build supporting material.
-Since the material of the model cannot be deposited in the air, the support material prevents it from falling down.
+When your model contains overhanging sections, a support structure is created where needed and printed in a water-soluble material.
+Because the material of the model cannot be deposited in the air, the support structure prevents it from falling down.
 This support material is fed through another nozzle.
-Afterward, when the model is put into a bath with special soap, the support material dissolves.
+Afterwards, the support structure is manually removed as much as possible and then put into a bath with special soap, so every remaining bit of the support material dissolves.

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.